Skip to main content

 Latest developments

-In the First Committee of the UN General Assembly in October 2023, Guatemala celebrated the TPNW’s entry into force in 2021 as ‘a milestone’ and ‘a firm step that legally requires the elimination of nuclear weapons’ and strengthens the NPT.2
+In the First Committee of the UN General Assembly in October 2024, Guatemala welcomed the TPNW’s entry into force in 2021, describing it as ‘a great step forward in legal commitments towards the elimination of nuclear weapons’.
+It applauded the ongoing efforts by various stakeholders to promote the Treaty’s universalisation, and noted that it complements and strengthens the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).2

-Guatemala was one of the co-sponsors for the 2023 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.4
+Guatemala was one of the co-sponsors for the 2024 UN General Assembly resolution on the TPNW, which welcomed the Treaty’s entry into force and called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.3

 Recommendations